Japanese knotweed scourge: British and Kyushu scientists identify key to tackling plant invasion | The Japan Times

 Help may yet be at hand thanks to work being done by scientists at the Centre for Agricultural and Biological Sciences.

-Dick Shaw, country director for the U.K. office of CABI (Centre for Agriculture and Biosciences International), spoke about their collaboration with Kyushu University to identify a natural predator of knotweed in Japan that could be released into the wild in Britain without causing its own biodiversity crisis.
+Dick Shaw, country director for the U.K. office of the Centre for Agriculture and Biosciences International, spoke about their collaboration with Kyushu University to identify a natural predator of knotweed in Japan that could be released into the wild in Britain without causing its own biodiversity crisis.

 CABI scientists have spent the last seven years attempting to introduce bugs known as psyllids (Aphalara itadori) into the wild but have struggled to keep enough of them alive through the winter to form self-sustaining populations.
 They are a specific type of jumping plant lice that feed off Japanese knotweed.